 - 2. Connect the cooling fluid pump assembly to the inlet and outlet manifolds with quick connects (if available).
-Open the - 3.
+Open the valves. - 3.
 Before filling the system with glycol, verify that all cooling hoses throughout the system are firmly connected and/or torqued.
 Make certain that any hoses with valves connected to a module have their valves in the open position. - 4.
 Make sure that the automatic air purger on the main heat exchanger is uncapped and its valve is open.

-The location of the air purger varies depending on the cabinet and heat exchanger design.
+The air purger is on the main heat exchanger, behind the HX control cabinet.
+Its location varies depending on the cabinet and heat exchanger design.